misterbruce/misterbruce/README.md

 # Hey, I'm Bruce.

-I'm a college student based in USA.
+I'm a college student based in the USA.
 I enjoy helping people and am passionate about building technology that can help others live fuller lives.

 ---